-Buying the right size for your journey may seem a rather simplistic thing to consider.
-It’s vital though because choose one that’s too large for your frame and you’ll struggle to walk with it and if you buy just because it can fit a great deal in, consider the question of how will it feel when you’re running for a coach or train in the middle of summer in a hot country such as Portugal, Egypt or Morocco?
+Buying the right size rucksack for your journey may seem a rather simplistic thing to consider.
+It’s vital though because choose one that’s too large for your frame and you’ll struggle to walk with it and if you buy just because it can fit a great deal in, consider the question of how will it feel when you’re running for a coach or train in the middle of summer in a hot country.

 The absolute maximum size should be a 60 litre capacity and that would only be if you need to take specific equipment.
 Otherwise, opt for a smaller one and then an 18 litre capacity to store with it for day time use or for carry on when you’re flying.

 Downsizing is vital here.
 Laptops can be heavy so only take if you will be working whilst away otherwise a small tablet is perfect.
 A Kindle will replace the need for books and a smartphone with camera to record memories.

 Don’t forget to take spare batteries and check out universal charger kits to save carrying lots of cables.
 You’ll also need an adaptor to plug items in.